Monash-FIT3170/Shazam-3-Scrum-Unleashed/README.md

 Remember to run the 2 following commands to ensure the code passes the automated linting test
 1. `npm run format`
 2. `npm run lint`

+# Testing

+To run E2E tests, run the following command in the test directory:

+`npm run test`